 Civil War Era Beginnings

 The Beaufort Fire Department can trace its origins back to the Civil War years.
-The most recognized year of organization is 1874, when the Washington Stream Fire Engine Company was formed.
+But 1874 makes a milestone, when the Washington Stream Fire Engine Company was formed.

-A Silsby Fourth Size steam fire engine was purchased by the City on November 9, 1874, for $2,000 and leased to the fire company for $1,000 per year.
+A Silsby Fourth Size steam fire engine was purchased by the City of Beaufort on Nov.
+9, 1874, for $2,000 and leased to the fire company for $1,000 per year.
 The Washington Steam Fire Engine Company put $500 of its own money towards the purchase of the steamer as earnest money.

-The Washington engine was housed in a two story structure located on Carteret Street, where it remained until approximately 1910, when it was moved to its new location on Scott and Craven Streets.
+The Washington engine was housed in a two-story structure on Carteret Street, where it remained until approximately 1910, when it was moved to its new location on Scott and Craven Streets.

-Three other fire companies operated in Beaufort between 1874 and the early 1900's, the Palmetto Steam Fire Engine Company, the New York Hook and Ladder Company, and the Pioneer Hose Company (colored).
+Three other fire companies operated in Beaufort between 1874 and the early 1900s -- the Palmetto Steam Fire Engine Company, the New York Hook & Ladder Company, and the Pioneer Hose Company (colored).
 The Palmetto Steam Fire Engine Company was disbanded in the early 1900s and the pump was sold to an asphalt company.

 Conflagration of 1907

-During the 122 years since formulation, the Beaufort Fire Department was confronted by at least one conflagration.
-On Saturday, January 19, 1907, a fire started in the grocery and general merchandise store owned by F. W Scheper.
+In the years since it was first formed, the Beaufort Fire Department was confronted by at least one conflagration.
+On Saturday, Jan.
+19, 1907, a fire started in the grocery and general merchandise store owned by F. W Scheper.
 The time was recorded at 1:30 p.m. and the fire quickly spread to adjacent structures.
-Traveling from roof top, the fire consumed over 40 buildings before being brought under control.
-Steam fire engines were brought to the city from the Naval Station at Port Royal and from Savannah, Georgia by barge to join in the battle.
+Traveling from rooftop to rooftop, the fire consumed over 40 buildings before being brought under control.
+Steam fire engines were brought to the city from the Naval Station at Port Royal and from Savannah by barge to join in the battle.

-During December of 1924, the city purchased its first motorized apparatus; a 1924 American LaFrance Type 75, 750 G.P.M. pumper.
+During December of 1924, the city purchased its first motorized apparatus -- a 1924 American LaFrance Type 75, 750 G.P.M. pumper.
 Both Silsby steamer and the '24 LaFrance are still owned by the city and are awaiting funds to restore 'Big Jim' to operating condition.
 The fire service in Beaufort remained all volunteer until 1956, when the first paid firefighter was hired.
 Additional firefighters were hired during the late 1960s.
-The first paid Fire Chief being hired during 1977.
+The first paid fire chief was hired in 1977.

 The 1980s was a period of growth for the Beaufort Fire Department.
-A new Headquarters Station was dedicated on January 14, 1984.
-Nine additional career firefighters were hired, a 100 foot aerial ladder truck purchased, and three firefighters promoted to lieutenant.
+A new Headquarters Station was dedicated on Jan.
+14, 1984.
+Nine additional career firefighters were hired, a 100-foot aerial ladder truck was purchased, and three firefighterswere promoted to lieutenant.